Use Glances to Monitor Remote Linux in Web Server Mode

 Next, enable your new systemd service, start and view its status as follows.

-$ sudo systemctl status connection.service
+$ sudo systemctl status glancesweb.service

-Finally, from your web browser, use the URL http://SERVER_IP:61208/ to remotely monitor your Linux servers via the glances UI, on any device (smart phone, tablet or computer).
+Finally, from your web browser, use the URL http://SERVER_IP:61208/ to remotely monitor your Linux servers via the glances UI, on any device (smartphone, tablet, or computer).

 Monitor Remote Linux Server Under Glances